pytest-dev/pytest-cov/docs/subprocess-support.rst

 Normally coverage writes the data via a pretty standard atexit handler.
 However, if the subprocess doesn't exit on its own then the atexit handler might not run.
-Why that happens is best left to the adventurous to discover by waddling though the python bug tracker.
+Why that happens is best left to the adventurous to discover by waddling though the Python bug tracker.

 For now pytest-cov provides opt-in workarounds for these problems.